 I have chosen a nano editor you can choose of your choice otherwise just go with the same.

 Step 29: Now let’s edit the sudoers file which we have opened now.
-So we need to navigate “wheel” and remove #.
+So we need to navigate the “wheel” and remove #.
 See the image for reference.

-Step 30: Now we come to almost the end of our configuration with a very important step where we will install GRUB Bootloader so that when we restart our system we have an option to choose and boot our system.
+Step 30: Now we come to almost the end of our configuration with a very important step where we will install GRUB Bootloader so that when we restart our system we have the option to choose and boot our system.

 pacman -S grub

-- Now after download we will install it into our disk by following the command. (look over the below image for reference)
+- Now after download, we will install it into our disk by following the command. (look over the below image for reference)